-It’s completely unnecessary and entirely unethical, and whats’s more, there are safer alternatives!
+It’s completely unnecessary and entirely unethical, and what’s more, there are safer alternatives!

 No!
-Some of these brands include big names such as Maybelline, MAC and Benefit, who continue to sell their products in China despite knowing that their products will be tested on animals.
+Some of these brands include big names such as Maybelline, MAC and Benefit, who continue to sell their lines in China despite knowing that their products will be tested on animals.
 So while products that are manufactured here in the UK may be a safer bet, it’s worth double-checking the back of the bottles of your favourite brands to see where they were made.
 If something’s been labelled as having been made in China, you might want to dig a bit deeper into that before buying or using the product.

 I can only scratch the surface of this issue here, as it’s got a huge and complex history to navigate.
 What’s important overall, is to become better educated about cruelty-free beauty and learn exactly how and where the products I use are made.

 A great starting indicator is to look for the Leaping Bunny logo on your product.
-The Leaping Bunny logo is an international gold standard for non-animal tested products, so if you see it on your favourite foundation or highlighter, then you’re off to a winning start!
+The Leaping Bunny logo is an international gold standard for non-animal tested products, so if you see it on your favourite foundation or highlighter, then you’re off to a winning start.
 If you’re not sure, it looks like this.
 Be sure to check it looks exactly like this, as some brands try and falsify their cruelty-free status using variants of the bunny-shaped logo.

 Places that I’ve found sell a lot of Leaping Bunny-accredited products include Morrison’s and Home Bargains.
 Hair products, face creams and sun creams in particular at Morrison’s have impressed me with their Leaping Bunny status.
 As for Home Bargains, their cleaning products, particularly the ‘Astonish’ line, also display the logo on them.
 Which is brilliant because it means I can clean my bathroom without feeling guilty.